 Eat Regional Specialties

-The cuisine of northern Mexico is based on meat, beans and they tend to prefer wheat over corn tortillas, although in a modern city like Monterrey you'll find a wide variety of foods.
+The cuisine of northern Mexico is based on meat, beans, and a preference for wheat tortillas over corn, although in a modern city like Monterrey you'll find a wide variety of foods.
 One of the main traditional dishes to try here is called cabrito ("little goat"), which is a kid cooked by roasting on an open pit, or al pastor style on a spit, and usually served with beans and tortillas.
-Another regional specialty is machaca (sometimes called machacado), which is shredded dried beef or pork that is rehydrated and served with a sauce, or in tacos or flautas (deep-fried tacos).
-Vegetarians will still find plenty of options, especially in Barrio Antiguo there are vegan and vegetarian food stalls and restaurants.
+Another regional specialty is machaca (sometimes called machacado), which is shredded dried beef or pork that is rehydrated and served with a sauce in tacos or flautas (deep-fried tacos).
+Vegetarians will still find plenty of options, especially in Barrio Antiguo where there are vegan and vegetarian food stalls and restaurants.

-Although this is a small museum, in its display rooms that are designed to look like a mid-19th century home, you can learn about the history of regional sweets from the state of Nuevo Leon and how they're made, the ingredients used (some fruits that you may not be familiar with) and see the traditional utensils used in the process.
+The small but whimsical Museo del Dulce, or Museum of Sweets, is designed to look like a mid-19th century home, and it's here you can learn about the history of regional sweets from the state of Nuevo Leon and how they're made.
+You'll get to see and taste the ingredients used, including lots of local fruits that you may not be familiar with, and see the traditional utensils used in the process.
 There's also a shop where you can purchase some more sweets for the rest of your stay.
+But be careful, since Mexican candy often blends sweetness with something surprisingly spicy.

 Go Cave Exploring